MetaBloxIO/metablox-did-resover/doc/did-method-spec.md

 ##### Controller changes (`DIDOwnerChanged`)

-When the controller address of a `did:ethr` is changed, a `DIDOwnerChanged` event is emitted.
+When the controller address of a `did:metablox` is changed, a `DIDOwnerChanged` event is emitted.

 ```solidity
 event DIDOwnerChanged(